From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development

-\textbf{RQ3: Can RAG agents trained on EviPath-synthesized reasoning paths generalize to out-of-domain scenarios?} We evaluate out-of-domain~(OOD) generalization using cross-dataset transfer from HotpotQA to MuSiQue and vice versa (for textual QA), as well as from 2Wiki-KG to QALD-10 (for KBQA).~\footnote{QALD-10 does not have a training set.} As shown in Table~\ref{tab:ood}, models fine-tuned on EviPath-synthesized trajectories achieve comparable or superior transferability to state-of-the-art methods optimized with GRPO~\citep{shao2024deepseekmath}.
-Most notably, a model fine-tuned exclusively on 2-hop questions from HotpotQA shows remarkable generalization: it not only surpasses OOD baselines on MuSiQue (which features more complex 3–4 hop questions) but also outperforms all in-domain baselines trained directly on the training subset of MuSiQue.
+\textbf{RQ3: Can RAG agents trained on our offline synthetic data generalize to out-of-domain scenarios?} We evaluate out-of-domain~(OOD) generalization using cross-dataset transfer from HotpotQA to MuSiQue and vice versa (for textual QA), as well as from 2Wiki-KG to QALD-10 (for KBQA).~\footnote{QALD-10 does not have a training set. } As shown in Table~\ref{tab:ood}, models fine-tuned on our synthetic trajectories achieve comparable or superior transferability to state-of-the-art methods optimized with GRPO~\citep{shao2024deepseekmath}.
+Most notably, a model fine-tuned exclusively on 2-hop questions from HotpotQA shows remarkable generalization capabilities: it not only surpasses OOD baselines on MuSiQue (which features more complex 3–4 hop questions) but also outperforms all in-domain baselines trained directly on the MuSiQue dataset.